How to make a candle: Beeswax Tea Light Candles

 A small jam jar makes a pretty tea light holder.
 When you are finished burning the candle you can place the lid on the jar to keep the melted wax from spilling.

-Special clay candle holders that are made just for tea lights.
+Special clay candle holders are made just for tea lights.

 You can also place tea light candles on a plate.
 But avoid placing them directly on a combustible surface like a wooden table.
 The cups can become quite hot when the wax has completely melted.